 Over time, I began to notice folks in my personal life with substantial hearing loss–none of whom had musical backgrounds.
 There was one fellow in particular with whom it became harder to connect as he grew older.
 I assumed he was just getting crankier with age.
 Then, by chance, an episode of America’s Funniest Home Videos came on during one of our visits.
 As we laughed together throughout, I realized he wasn’t retreating from the world in the ways I’d thought.
 Basically, the show’s focus on visual gags–which played to one of his stronger senses–helped draw him out in ways that I’d overlooked.
 In short, it helped me understand that it was just his hearing that was slipping away–not the man himself.

-To be clear, the larger issue here is not his lack of hearing but my lack of observation.
+To be clear, the larger issue here is not his lack of hearing but my lack of consideration.
 Moreover, realizing that helped me better understand who he was, how we could connect, and the extent to which our senses contribute to our–and perhaps others’–sense of who we are.

 Like old age, hearing loss is coming for many of us.
 Not only are they both en route, a look at any statistics on the matter will indicate that they often travel together.
 To that end, our best bet for preserving what we have for as long as we can is cultivate good habits.